papajarv/Deathmarch-Witcher-TRPG/README.md

 - **Session** — roll a skill check for the whole party at once (public, private, blind, or your own eyes only) and hand out IP and coin in one go.

-**Alchemy, crafting, and gear that connect.** Diagrams, substances and ingredient potency, charges on consumables, mutagens, and enhancements — runes, glyphs, weapon and armor upgrades — that you attach to an item and that actually change its numbers.
+**Alchemy, crafting, and gear that connect.** Diagrams, substance, mutagens, and enhancements — runes, glyphs, weapon and armor upgrades — that you attach to an item and that actually change its numbers.

 **Magic that the system can run.** Spells, hexes, and rituals are stored as real fields (cast time, defense, duration, components), so casting is something the